 - Superior low- and high-temperature mechanical properties

-- Resistance to pitting, crevice corrosion and intercrystalline corrosion
+- Pitting, crevice corrosion, and intercrystalline corrosion resistant

 - Strong resistance to oxidation at elevated temperatures

 With superior resistance to heat and corrosion, these alloys are regularly used in high-temperature applications for petrochemical, nuclear, aerospace, automotive, and marine industries, including: